alessiocali/spacenauts/README.md

 I had some plans to add new features, like Google Play support for leaderboards and achievements, a spaceship editor, an enemy compendium... and a proper continuation, since the game is rather short.
 As of now however I've put this on halt as I move onto other subjects (I'll start a Unity 2D project soon).

-## Code analysis and feeback

-Most of the code is self documented in English, with Javadocs comments.
-While I'm writing this I'm also setting up an open diary discussing on game development techniques, where you'll soon find my personal comments.
-Feedback would be MUCH appreciated: for all I could learn, I always feel like I know less than nothing and any hint is of help.
-You can read more here: http://g4f.altervista.org/tag/spacenauts/

 ## Import this repository

 This project has been written using the libGDX framework and two of its relatives, ashley and gdxAI.
 For more information on how to import a libGDX project please refer to their page on GitHub: https://github.com/libgdx/libgdx